The Story Behind 'The Straight Story'

 I will!
 Well, you had this one experience doing this picture.
 Have you ever wanted to write another feature film, or....?

 Oh, yeah.
 Actually, Mary and I wrote three or four more scripts, a couple for actual money.
 And then one or two on spec.
-And then I wrote a solo project myself that got very far down along the line before it it realized the fate of most screenplays and wasn't made.
+And then I wrote a solo project myself that got very far down along the line before it realized the fate of most screenplays and wasn't made.
 They had directors and talent and everything lined up, and then it kind of, you know, through financing or whatever, it kind of went away.
 So I spent the next, oh almost a decade maybe, writing screenplays.
 But I live in Madison, Wisconsin, and I have a successful company here.
 I did syndicated television programing, cable programing, and my company has a corporate side of our production as well that works with really big brands.
 And also, I'm a Midwest guy.
 I love living in Madison, Wisconsin, my hometown where I'm surrounded by family.
 If I had really wanted to be a screenwriter, I would have had to move to Los Angeles, because I think that you need to be connected and you need to connect with directors and producers with Hollywood lunches and such.
 And it just was at that time of my life, it just wasn't a move I was ready to make.
 My kids were in high school, and it just wasn't practical.
 And also, I had a successful company.
 If I'd really wanted to do it, I would have had to jump in with both feet and move to Hollywood.
 And it just wasn't something I was considering doing.

 Yeah, I get that.
 Well, gosh, John, thank you very much for talking to me today.
 I really appreciate it.
 This is just such a magical movie, and I'm glad that I was able to talk to you a little bit and learn more about it.

 Well, I'm I'm just really grateful that Mary thought of me to write with, and she did a wonderful job on it and I'm really, you know.... the whole thing happened because we happened to write a script that turned David Lynch's head.
 It never would've happened if David didn't see something in the script that he felt he could communicate.
 So I'm forever grateful to both of them.
 Everyone who is in the arts longs to do something that will live after they are gone.
 In some ways, that's what art is about.
-And I feel pretty good that long after I'm dead and gone, my grandchildren and great-grandchildren will get a monthly check for a dollar and 25 cents for royalties for the movie, and someone will finally say, "what are these checks for?"
-And someone say, "Well, Great-grandpa Roach wrote a movie," and they'll say, "He did?!?"
+And I feel pretty good that long after I'm dead and gone, my grandchildren and great-grandchildren will get a monthly check for a dollar and 25 cents for royalties for the movie, and someone will finally say, "What are these checks for?"
+And someone else will say, "Well, Great-grandpa Roach wrote a movie," and they'll say, "He did?!?"
 You know, that's kind of how I view it.

 Wow.
 John, thank you so much.
 Again, I appreciate it.